surf-visualization/blospray/readme.md

 $ ninja install
 $ cd ../bin
 $ ls
-geometry_plane.so  ospray_render_server  t_json  volume_raw.so
+blserver            libblospray.so      plugin.h             scene_rbc.so    volume_testing.so
+geometry_assimp.so  libblospray.so.0.2  scene_boxes.so       t_json
+geometry_plane.so   libblospray.so.1    scene_cornellbox.so  volume_hdf5.so
+geometry_ply.so     libfaker.so         scene_cosmogrid.so   volume_raw.so
 ```

 ## Installation

 Part of BLOSPRAY consists of the Blender add-on, but this is not being distributed separately
 as the focus currently is getting to a releasable state in terms of features.
-Currently, the way to install it is to clone this repository and then
+Currently, the way to install the add-on is to clone this repository and then
 make a symlink to the `render_ospray` directory in the Blender addon directory:

 ```